-The Gaekwads of Baroda are just as famous for their luxurious extravagance as they are for their social reforms.
-And one of the things that represent this richness is the custom made Louis Vuitton Tea Case.
-This Case was commissioned by the erstwhile Maharaja Sayajirao Gaekwad III in 1926.
-It was made from Grained Leather & contained all necessary accouterments for making tea.
+The Gaekwads of Baroda are renowned not only for their luxurious extravagance but also for their commitment to social reforms.
+A stunning representation of this opulence is the custom-made Louis Vuitton Tea Case, commissioned by Maharaja Sayajirao Gaekwad III in 1926.
+Crafted from grained leather, this elegant piece contained all the necessary accouterments for making tea.

 The Tea Case:

-Sayajirao, by the 1920s, had become an important and faithful client of Louis Vuitton.
-And one of his most memorable commissions was a tea case, a unique piece made to his requirements.
-It is believed that the Maharaja may have spotted a concept piece in a 1926 issue of Harper’s Bazaar magazine.
-The piece appeared in a sketch for the magazine by French artist Bernard Boutet de Monvel.
+By the 1920s, Sayajirao had established himself as a loyal and prominent client of Louis Vuitton.
+One of his most notable commissions was the tea case, which he envisioned after seeing a concept piece in a 1926 issue of Harper’s Bazaar, illustrated by French artist Bernard Boutet de Monvel.

-In 1930, Louis Vuitton delivered its version of this tea case, an elegant and practical piece designed to be compact and yet easy to remove and use.
-The case contains cups, pots and all the other paraphernalia for a proper cup of tea on the road.
-While path-breaking at the time, today the piece is easy to identify with.
-It has the economy of space and packaging that is often seen in modern luggage, consumer electronics, and even architecture.
+In 1930, Louis Vuitton delivered the tea case, designed to be both compact and functional.
+The case includes cups, pots, and all the essentials for enjoying a proper cup of tea on the go.
+While groundbreaking at the time, its design now resonates with modern sensibilities, exemplifying the economy of space and packaging often found in contemporary luggage, consumer electronics, and even architecture.

 © LOUIS VUITTON/ Source: Livemint